cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 # 105: App Extensions, Part 2: Demo Instructions

+**Complete this Demo using the simulator.
+The Lab portion of the session will address necessary steps to get the widget working properly on a device.**

 ## 1) Configure App Group
 As discussed in our overview, in order for an app and its extension(s) to share data you must take advantage of App Groups and Shared Containers.
 The good news is that the Countdown app is already written to take advantage of App Groups.
 You just need to configure one for your developer account.